 The M.A. in Media for Social Justice at Woodbury University is a two-year advanced degree program in which students learn how to create and leverage media for social change.
-Throughout the program, students explore their commitment to social justice, develop skills in transmedia production and creative entrepreneurship, and work closely with producers of documentary films.
-The M.A. curriculum combines stimulating coursework with an innovative, hands-on apprenticeship requirement.
-The program's transmedia approach provides an immersive experience shaped by processes of co-creation and collaboration as students work together to advance the cause of social justice across multiple media formats and platforms.
-Students emerge from Woodbury's M.A. in Media for Social Justice program as media entrepreneurs, with the knowledge, tools, and networking skills necessary to produce and distribute media promoting greater social justice.
+Throughout the program, students explore their commitment to social justice; develop skills in transmedia production; develop creative entrepreneurship skills; and have the opportunity to work closely with producers of documentary films.
+The M.A. curriculum combines stimulating coursework with innovative, handson apprenticeship.
+The program's transmedia approach provides an immersive experience shaped by processes of cocreation and collaboration, as students work together to advance the cause of social justice across multiple media formats and platforms.
+Students emerge from Woodbury's M.A. in Media for Social Justice program as "media entrepreneurs," with the knowledge, tools, and networking skills necessary to produce and distribute media promoting greater social justice for our community and world.

-Transmedia production goes way beyond simple broadcasting to encompass varied, yet related, component parts that work together to advance the cause of social justice.
-These component parts include, but are not limited to: documentaries, print-based projects, graphic design, games, websites, social media, animation, etc. It is important to note that all students will be taught advanced skills in documentary production, and some skills in web-based technologies.
-Students will then choose a primary medium and a secondary medium (similar to a major and a minor) for their thesis projects, and must then identify advisors from the faculty and/or associated faculty to supervise their major and minor choices.
-The default primary medium will be documentary production, since that is the skill that will be taught in our courses, but this is not required.
-For example, a student might choose game design as a primary medium and social media as a secondary medium, or print-based research as a primary medium and web design as a secondary medium.
-The possibilities are flexible and open-ended, but both the major and the minor advisors must sign off on thesis proposals and final projects, and may require supplemental coursework as necessary.
+Woodbury's transmedia production courses transcend simple broadcasting methods to include varied component parts that work together to advance the cause of social justice.
+These component parts include: documentaries; print-based projects; graphic design projects; games; websites; social media; animation; and more.

+All students will be taught advanced skills in documentary production, and some skills in web-based technologies.
+Students will then choose a primary medium and a secondary medium (similar to a major and a minor) for their thesis projects, and must then identify advisors from the faculty to supervise their major and minor choices.
+(The default primary medium will be documentary production).
+For example, a student might choose game design as a primary medium and social media as a secondary medium - or, print-based research as a primary medium and web design as a secondary medium.
+The possibilities are open-ended and flexible.
+Both the major and the minor advisors must sign off on students' proposals and final projects.
+Some proposals may require supplemental coursework as necessary.

 The M.A. program in Media for Social Justice educates social innovators who integrate entrepreneurial expertise with a command of transmedia production.
-Our students and graduates engage in a wide array of media-making that responds to social issues.
+Our students and graduates engage in a wide array of "media-making" which responds to social issues.
 The M.A. in MSJ is a hands-on, apprenticeship-based graduate program grounded in the humanities and social sciences.
-Students in the program learn how to make creative connections across society and leverage traditional and emerging transmedia formats to create greater social justice.
+Students in the program learn how to make creative connections across society, and leverage traditional and emerging transmedia formats to create greater social justice.

-Demonstrate collaborative skills within the field of social justice media entrepreneurship.

-Develop comprehensive understanding of the links between media and social change, illuminated by a strong theoretical foundation and an informed transdisciplinary sensibility.

-Gain transmedia production skills and dexterity among the many production outlets available, including video production, game design, publishing, graphic design, animation, web design, social media, etc.

-Design, develop, and implement (as well as monitor and evaluate) various social justice entrepreneurial enterprises beyond individual projects.

-Demonstrate mastery as a social justice media entrepreneur able to implement creative problem-solving skills while designing innovative approaches to persistent social problems.
+- Demonstrate collaborative skills within the field of social justice media entrepreneurship. - Develop comprehensive understanding of the links between media and social change, illuminated by a strong theoretical foundation and an informed transdisciplinary sensibility. - Gain transmedia production skills and dexterity among the many production outlets available, including video production, game design, publishing, graphic design, animation, web design, social media, and others. - Design, develop, implement, monitor, and evaluate various social justice entrepreneurial enterprises beyond individual projects. - Demonstrate mastery as a social justice media entrepreneur able to implement creative problem-solving skills while designing innovative approaches to persistent social problems.

-Students in the two-year MSJ program study for four semesters and a summer.
-Students take courses in social justice media theory, transmedia production, social entrepreneurship, and gain workplace experience through internships.
+Students in the two-year MSJ program study for four semesters and one summer.
+Students take courses in social justice media theory; transmedia production; social entrepreneurship; and participate in internships.
 During the final year of the program, students work on individual transmedia projects in the thesis sequence.
-By the time students graduate, they will have a portfolio, an independent thesis project, and a collaborative project.
+Upon graduation, students will have a portfolio, an independent thesis project, and a collaborative project.

 The Master of Arts in Media for Social Justice is awarded to students who have completed 60 credits.
 No more than 6 credits may be transferred.
-Students must also attain a 3.0 cumulative grade point average and fulfill all requirements.
+Students must also attain a 3.0 cumulative grade point average, and fulfill all degree requirements.